 That may not be the only reason they are unacceptable.
 In truty, the mobile industry does not want to see any kind of registration at the tills, because it would limit sales.

 This was amply demonstrated around 18 months ago when the Home Office asked operator CEOs to consider registration at point of sale in a bid to stamp down on street crime.
 Not likely was the response.

-Second - and do you think the government possibly overlooked this one? - if Al Qaeda operatives can build a bomb, they can certainly manage to rustle up as few forged documents.
+Second - and do you think the government possibly overlooked this one? - if Al Qaeda operatives can build a bomb, they can probably manage to rustle up a few forged documents.

 However neither box breakers nor international terrorists need quake in their boots, this ‘plan’ is never a likely to see the light of day.

 If 42 day detention did not make it onto the statute book, nor will prepay registration in Carphone, Tescos and Woolies.

 * Box breaking is the practice of buying a subsidised prepay handset and sim card and splitting them up for resale at a profit.
 As much as £10 can be made per handset, and organised gangs will systematically buy thousands of such phones from retailers to make an easy profit.